firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://rules.emergingthreats.net/fwrules/emerging-PIX-CC.rules).

-The last time downloaded was found to be dated: Fri May 22 04:30:01 UTC 2015.
+The last time downloaded was found to be dated: .

 The ipset `botnet` has **515** entries, **515** unique IPs.